gsauthof/frank/README.md

 [SOAP][2] flavour).

 Since mid 2017 it is [integrated with the inema package][1].
-That means that after inema version > 0.2 is out you can get `frank` via pip, e.g.:
+That means you can easily get `frank` via pip, e.g.:

     $ pip3 install --user inema